Skip to main content

 About Santa Isabel

 Santa Isabel Biological Reserve is a coastal protected area in Sergipe state, northeastern Brazil, established to protect critical sea turtle nesting beaches along the Brazilian coastline.
-The reserve encompasses a linear stretch of Atlantic coast with beaches, restinga vegetation, and coastal forest remnants, safeguarding nesting habitat for four species of sea turtles.
-Sergipe's coastline serves as one of the most important nesting zones in the western Atlantic for the hawksbill turtle (Eretmochelys imbricata), a critically endangered species.
-The reserve is managed by ICMBio in partnership with Projeto TAMAR, Brazil's national sea turtle conservation program, and covers an area of approximately 2,766 hectares including coastal and marine zones.
+[1] The reserve encompasses approximately 5,547 hectares of Atlantic coast with beaches, restinga vegetation, and coastal forest remnants, safeguarding nesting habitat for sea turtles.
+The reserve is most significant as the largest nesting site for the olive ridley sea turtle (Lepidochelys olivacea) in Brazil, while also hosting hawksbill, loggerhead, and green sea turtles.
+[2] The reserve is managed by ICMBio in partnership with Projeto TAMAR, Brazil's national sea turtle conservation program, which has operated monitoring stations on the Sergipe coast since the 1980s.
+Created on 20 October 1988 by Federal Decree No. 96,999, the reserve spans the municipalities of Pirambu and Pacatuba.

 Wildlife Ecosystems

-Santa Isabel Biological Reserve is a critical site for sea turtle conservation, with all four Atlantic sea turtle species nesting on its beaches: hawksbill (Eretmochelys imbricata), loggerhead (Caretta caretta), green (Chelonia mydas), and leatherback (Dermochelys coriacea).
-The hawksbill population in Sergipe is one of the largest nesting aggregations on the Brazilian coast, making Santa Isabel internationally significant for this critically endangered species.
-The adjacent marine zone supports juvenile sea turtles foraging on coral reefs, seagrass beds, and sponge communities.
-Shorebirds and wading birds are abundant on reserve beaches and estuary margins.
-Dolphins including the tucuxi (Sotalia fluviatilis) are present in coastal waters.
-The restinga and forest fragments within the reserve support small mammals, reptiles, and a diverse invertebrate fauna.
+Santa Isabel Biological Reserve is a critical site for sea turtle conservation.
+The reserve is Brazil's most important nesting site for the olive ridley turtle (Lepidochelys olivacea), and hawksbill (Eretmochelys imbricata), loggerhead (Caretta caretta), and green (Chelonia mydas) turtles also nest on its beaches.
+[1] The adjacent marine zone supports juvenile sea turtles foraging on coastal habitats.
+Shorebirds and wading birds are abundant on reserve beaches and estuary margins, including the tropical mockingbird and pectoral antwren.
+[2] Dolphins including the tucuxi (Sotalia fluviatilis) are present in coastal waters.

 Flora Ecosystems